First Time Buyers

-- Look at the local area: Even if you do not have children, remember that property in the catchment area of good local schools will always be much easier to sell on (though it may be reflected in a higher purchase price).
+- Look at the local area: Even if you do not have children, remember that property in the catchment area of good local schools when you buy Ambien online will always be much easier to sell on (though it may be reflected in a higher purchase price).
 Also, write down a list of local amenities which are important to you (shops, gym, cinema etc).
 Before making any final decision about where to move to, take a stroll or bike ride around the local area.

 - Speak to your motor insurer: If you have a car, your insurance premium may increase if you move to an area with a higher crime rate, or are trading off-street parking for on-street parking.

 - Check transport links: Consider the availability of public transport services, like local bus routes or the frequency of train services from your nearest station.
 Even if you drive everywhere, this information will be useful for anyone coming to visit you who doesn’t.

 - Check connectivity: If you are a heavy internet user, check the broadband speeds available in the area you’re moving to.
 The selling agent should be able to provide this information.

 - Think about commuting time: Commuting can be one of the biggest household expenses.
 Since you’re likely to be spending much more time on domestic chores and/or DIY, minimising your commuting distance could be important.
 If property is more expensive nearer to your place of work, make sure you weigh up this additional expense when compared to the costs and time of commuting.